GrayNeel/GrayNeel/README.md

 ### Hi there, It's Marco Smorti 👋

-I am a Cyber Security Consultant @ Liquid Reply IT, *Turin - Italy* 🏫.
+I am a Cyber Security Consultant @ Spike IAM Reply IT, *Turin - Italy* 🏫.
 * 🏫 Graduated in Computer Engineering (Cybersecurity) Master Degree @ **Politecnico di Torino**
 * 💬 Ask me about IT: Cybersecurity (Identity and Access Management), Telegram Bots and Web Applications
 * ⚡ Fun fact: I love games and i'm addicted to League of Legends and The Battle Cats!